zjian107-su/NABI-IO/README.md

       }q
     }
     ```
-  - [x] Created Article pages with Gatsby-node.js and markdown file.
+  - [x] Created Article pages with Gatsby-nodeJS and markdown file.
 Test pass.
 Commented codes using plugin-remark.
-GraphQL to asecend posts
+GraphQL to ascend posts
   - [x] Styled some pages with CSS-in-JS(Emotion Core)
   - [x] Reorganized unused files
 - 0608
   - Successfully filtered images from gallery
-  - Tested Contentful headless CMS
+  - Tested ContentfulJS headless CMS
 - 0609
   - New post: come-when-called
   - Implemented to filter images from gallery
-  - Tested Strapi CMS for personal website
+  - Tested StrapiJS CMS for personal website
 - 0617
   - Unfinished new post: potty training and crate training
   - Improved the home page header section and layout css.
 Learned how to use rem
 - 0625
-  - Tested CSS modules and Typography.js
+  - Tested CSS modules and Typography
-- 0629 Added first-ownership post and reorder possts in logic order
+- 0629 Added first-ownership post and reorder posts in logic order
 - 0702 Finished all the first set of posts
 - 0702-0807 Finished the home page redesign, and implemented gallery page from the [Gatsby starter](https://www.gatsbyjs.org/starters/baobabKoodaa/gatsby-starter-photo-book/)
 - 0808 Minor changes in the home page; merged duplicated CSS codes